You’ll undertake a termite inspection during the regular home maintenance or home purchase processes – but it has many challenges.

-As an estate closing cost, the termite inspection costs will be about $60 to $150 plus this will also give you a WDO (Wood-Destroying) Report that has 2 sections.
+As an estate closing cost, the termite inspection costs will be about $60 to $150, plus this will also give you a WDO (Wood-Destroying) Report with two sections.

-- Section 1: Includes the critical step the homeowner or the exterminator must take to protect their structures of investment from the termites.
+- Section 1: Includes the critical step the homeowner or the exterminator must take to protect their investment structures from the termites.

-- Section 2: Outlines the likely problems or shortcoming that may occur during the termite control process using the best termite killers, a professional exterminator or home remedies.
+- Section 2: Outlines the likely problems or shortcomings during the termite control process using the best termite killers, a professional exterminator, or home remedies.

 What’s Included in this Cost?

 - On certifications, termite inspectors are very different from home inspectors.
-Home inspectors will inspect water, electrical, and structural systems, roof, plus cooling and heating units.
+Home inspectors will inspect water, electrical, structural systems, roof, and cooling and heating units.

-- However, you should undertake termite inspections in a span of 2 years.
+- However, it would help if you undertook termite inspections in 2 years.

 Extra Inspection costs?